paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### The Strategy of the Clean Slate

 - We often don't realize, but when change happens in your life new habits will form.
 We don't pay attention that *that* is the time to try to hijack/program our habits.
+-  One doesn't need to wait around for a natural change to happen.
+One can artificially do something to create this clean slate. ( move around furniture, clean out a room, join a new social group, etc.)

 ## Author's "Secrets of Adulthood"